arangodb/arangodb/Documentation/DocuBlocks/Rest/Transactions/post_api_transaction.md

 optional arguments passed to *action*.

 @RESTBODYPARAM{maxTransactionSize,integer,optional,int64}
 Transaction size limit in bytes.
-Honored by the RocksDB storage engine only.

 @RESTDESCRIPTION
 The transaction description must be passed in the body of the POST request.